 The EOF program provides access, preparation, orientation, and academic support for students who are among the first in their family to attend college, and for those who otherwise may face unique challenges in college due to economic, cultural, or educational circumstance.

 The RISE Program is a scholarship program designed for highly motivated first-generation students who would benefit from additional academic support and resources.
-There is no financial eligibility criteria for the RISE program.
+There are no financial eligibility criteria for the RISE program.
 However, students are required to complete the FAFSA.

 ASCEND students are assigned an ASCEND counselor to provide a broad range of academic and personal support services, including counseling, tutoring, and leadership development from freshman year through graduation.
 ASCEND Counselors interact with students in individual and small group settings.
 Financial assistance is provided to qualified students.